anmolgxrg/anmolgxrg/README.md

 # Hi, I'm Anmol

-I'm a Computer Science student at [Penn State University](https://www.psu.edu) with a strong focus on software development, research, and technical innovation.
-I'm currently enhancing my skills in JavaScript and modern web technologies.
+I'm a Computer Science student at [Penn State University](https://www.psu.edu) with a strong focus on software development and research.
+I'm currently work mostly with JS applications and research projects at intersection of Healthcare, VR and AI.

 ## Connect